HertzDevil/SnevenTracker/NOTES.md

 #### VGM Logging

 Under the **Tracker** menu is a new option called "Log VGM File...".
 Select it to save a VGM file, then play any song to start logging all audio events, and stop the player to finish logging.

+#### Stereo Separation

+The mixer menu can now configure the volume of each SN76489 output channel, as well as the stereo separation between them; 0% is effectively the same as mono audio, 100% is the default separation.

 ## Compatibility